Rutgers Cancer Institute of New Jersey

 Quantitation of anti-cancer agents and chemopreventive compounds in biospecimens: Pharmacokinetic (PK) evaluation of anticancer agents requires highly sensitive analytical instruments for the quantitation of drugs in biospecimens including blood, plasma, urine, and tissue.
-Determination of pharmacokinetic parameters such as the area under the concentration-time curve (AUC), half-life, clearance, and volume of distribution require measurement of analytes in the biological sample.
+Determination of pharmacokinetic parameters such as the area under the concentration-time curve (AUC), half-life, clearance, and volume of distribution require measurement of analytes in the biological samples.
 Quantitation of analytes in biological samples requires evaluation of the physical and chemical characteristics such as thermal stability, pKa, solubility, spectral characteristics of the analytes, and recovery from the sample with minimum loss.
-Tissue extraction becomes a significant undertaking if it has not previously been reported.
-PK/PD personnel have utilized sonication and microwave assisted solvent extraction (MASE) to create a method with quantitative recovery of the analyte as they have already done for analyte extraction from brain tissue.
+PK/PD personnel have utilized a variety of methods to improve the quantitative recovery of the analytes from different biospecimen matrices if tissue extraction has not previously been reported.
 The use of stable isotope labels can validate the extraction recoveries when necessary.
-The PK/PD shared resource includes all analytical instrumentation required for the quantitation of compounds and their metabolites including high performance liquid chromatography (HPLC), liquid chromatograph-mass spectrometry, atomic absorption spectrophotometry, as well as computers and software for data analyses.
+The PK/PD shared resource includes all analytical instrumentation required for the quantitation of compounds and their metabolites including high performance liquid chromatography (HPLC), liquid chromatograph-mass spectrometry (LC-MS), as well as computers and software for data analysis.

-Pharmacokinetic analysis: The drug concentration-time profile data are modeled by either applying parametric compartmental or noncompartmental models to determine PK parameters such as AUC, absorption, and elimination kinetics, t1/2, volume of distribution, and clearance, using WinNonlin software (Pharsight Corporation, Mountain View, CA) and ADAPT-5 software (USC).
-The PK/PD Shared Resource uses the CINJ Biometrics Shared Resource for the statistical analyses of PK/PD data.
+Pharmacokinetic analysis: The drug concentration-time profile data are modeled by either applying parametric compartmental or noncompartmental models to determine PK parameters such as AUC, absorption, and elimination kinetics, t1/2, volume of distribution, and clearance, using WinNonlin software (Pharsight Corporation, Mountain View, CA) or ADAPT-5 software (USC).
+The PK/PD Shared Resource uses the Cancer Institute Biometrics Shared Resource for the statistical analyses of PK/PD data.